tianshi-wang/MBE_Growth_Simulation_Code-Mac/README.md

 The coded is based on the KMCInterative code written by Michael Grundmann (mgrundmann@ece.ucsb.edu).
 The paper about KMCInteractive can be found at the [website](http://my.ece.ucsb.edu/mgrundmann/kmcinteractive/mbesimpaper.pdf).

 The code is written using C++ with OpenGL and QT5.
 To revise or recompile the code, first download [QT5](https://www1.qt.io/download-open-source/?hsCtaTracking=f977210e-de67-475f-a32b-65cec207fd03%7Cd62710cd-e1db-46aa-8d4d-2f1c1ffdacea#section-2).
-Then, open the downloaded source files with QT5.
+Then, open the downloaded source files (**MBEcodeSourceFiles_MAC.zip**) with QT5.
 Make sure your framework has the OpenGL and GLUT libraries.

 For any question, please contact us: Tianshi Wang (tswang@udel.edu) & Wei Li (Verali@udel.edu).